Family Fun Activities in Rohnert Park

 The portions are huge and the quality excellent at Tonayan Mexican Restaurant, a family-owned Sonoran-style eatery and margarita bar.
 They offer a varied menu, from the typical tacos and enchiladas (and even a regular or bacon burger for fussy eaters) to shredded steak nachos or the mojarra frito (a whole fish, deep-fried and crispy, and served with the head still on).

 Rohnert Park boasts a number of taquerias and Asian restaurants, as well as burgers, pizzas, and more.
-To look over the options, check our listings of Rohnert Park restaurants.
+For more ideas, read Rohnert Park for a Culinary Treat.